 This of course is a great question.

 An Instant Pot DUO Plus is under $130.00.
-However, the Instant Pot Company does give deep discounts on certain units throughout the year.
+However, the Instant Pot Company runs sales on certain units throughout the year.

-The everyday price of the Mealthy MultiPot on Amazon, which comes with a large steamer basket, extra silicone ring and silicone mitts is under $100.00.
-You can also head over to Mealthy.com and get the same package for under $95.00 with two day free shipping.
+The every day price of Mealthy MultiPot (which comes with the large steamer basket, extra sealing ring and silicone mitts) on Amazon is under $100 for this huge package.
+You can also head over to Mealthy.com and get the same package for under $95.00 with two day free shipping!!!!

 Does the Mealthy MultiPot Perform as Well as Instant Pot DUO Plus?

 In this instance, there really is not a long answer, as both multi-cookers perform the way they are supposed to perform.
-However, as the Mealthy MultiPot is still new, time will tell if it will perform as well as the number one, top rated one multi-cooker rated Instant Pot multi-cooker.
-Long term, the Instant Pot is a work horse and works as well as it does right out of the box.
+However, as the Mealthy MultiPot is still new, I cannot yet speak to longevity.

 The safety features on both units will keep you and your family safe, provided you don’t try to pry open the lid, while the pot is under pressure.

 Mealthy and Instant Pot are manufactured by different factories.
 While they both have the same outside appearance, the components used for each multi-cooker are different.

 In summary, Instant Pot has a fierce contender in the Mealthy MultiPot and I suspect we will be seeing more coming from both companies.